 Tenant Participation activity has focused on developing links with interested tenants across the islands and supporting existing tenant groups and encouraging new ones.
-The Western Isles Housing Association Communities forum is working to establish itself as a focus for participation across the islands supported by our partnership with TPAS.
-We aim to provide a variety of means of participation which is particularly important in a large geographic area such as the Outer Hebrides.
-We have a high number of small schemes consisting of less than 20 houses which makes participation challenging.
-Annual events were again held in Stornoway, Balivanich, and Castlebay during the year and these were viewed very positively by those attending.
-We sought to reach out in Uist through representation at many of the local summer events.
-We have been supported by partners for which we are grateful.
+The Western Isles Housing Association Communities Forum is working to establish itself as a focus for participation across the islands and is supported by our partnership with TPAS.
+Providing a variety of means of participation is particularly important in a large geographic area such as the Outer Hebrides where we have a high number of small schemes consisting of less than 20 houses which makes participation challenging.
+Our annual tenant events were again held in Stornoway, Balivanich, and Castlebay during the year and we continue to review our approach to these.
+We have sought to reach out in Uist through representation at many of the local summer events and we have been well supported by partners for which we are grateful.